usegalaxy-eu/website/_posts/2021-12-08-pathogen-detection-eosc-life-grant.md

 tags:
 title:
-  Accessible and scalable detection and identification of foodborne pathogens, a project with Biolytix, a swiss company, and funded by EOSC-Life
+  Accessible and scalable detection and identification of foodborne pathogens, a project with Biolytix and funded by EOSC-Life
 supporters:
   - eosc
   - biolytix